Skip to main content

 How to read these docs

 Start with the Quickstart to feel the shape of a Pylon app in five minutes.
 Then Core concepts walks through entities, policies, functions, and live queries in depth.
-Deploy covers shipping to production.
-Examples has ten end-to-end apps you can clone.
+SSR covers file-based routing, <Link>, <Image>, and the rest of the full-stack story.
+Deploy covers self-hosting, and Deploying to Vercel is the canonical Next.js + Pylon Cloud production stack.
+Browse examples on GitHub for end-to-end apps (CRM, ERP, chat, 3D world, SSR demos, ten+ total) you can clone.